 - Connector to the target system (import)

-- A sophisticated migration tool that handles the Extract, Transform and Load process
+- A sophisticated migration tool that handles the Extract, Transform, and Load process

 - Migration experience